-David Levine is a founding partner of Sanchez Fischer Levine, LLP and heads the firm’s Miami office.
-David’s law practice focuses primarily in the areas of international, cross-border and commercial litigation and arbitration.
-David has extensive trial experience representing domestic and foreign clients in complex, commercial disputes in federal and state courts as well as in arbitration proceedings.
+David M. Levine is a founding partner of Sanchez Fischer Levine, LLP and heads the firm’s Miami office.
+David has extensive experience serving as lead trial counsel in a broad range of complex domestic and international commercial disputes spanning multiple industries in federal and state courts, as well as in arbitration proceedings.

 Prior to founding Sanchez Fischer Levine, LLP, David was a partner at a prominent international litigation law firm in South Florida.

 - Represented a major cruise line in defense of class action lawsuit in the Southern District of Florida; obtained dismissal.

 - Represented inventor in a patent infringement lawsuit in the Southern District of Florida against one of the world’s largest corporations.
 Obtained multi-million dollar jury verdict in favor of inventor.

 - Defended the South American Soccer Confederation in civil fallout from the FIFA-gate corruption scandal for claims arising under federal antitrust and state unfair competition laws.
 Obtained dismissal on personal jurisdiction grounds.

 - Defended individuals sued by Central American produce grower in federal court arising under various Perishable Agricultural and Commodities Act (PACA) violations for purported breach of parties’ marketing and distribution agreement.
 Obtained dismissal on behalf of all defendants.